 Degree Admission

-Upon admission to Florida State University, students interested in the Neuroscience degree should declare a major in Cell and Molecular Neuroscience or a major in Behavioral Neuroscience.
-Students work with the Neuroscience Advisor to ensure appropriate course selection.
-For students who enter FSU as freshmen a list of recommended liberal studies courses that meet the University Liberal Studies requirement, the College of Arts and Sciences language requirement, and graduation requirements are available to develop the foundation for progress through the degree.
-Prospective transfer students should contact Ms. Shellie Camp with specific questions about admission and mapping requirements.
+Upon admission to Florida State University, students interested in a neuroscience degree should declare a major in Cell and Molecular Neuroscience or Behavioral Neuroscience.
+Students work with a neuroscience advisor to ensure appropriate course selection.
+Prospective transfer students should contact Shellie Camp with specific questions about admission and mapping requirements.

 For certification and progression to upper-division status, students must satisfy the following requirements: